menandmice/micetro_docs/guides/implementation/install_dns_controllers.rst

   "Directory of secondary zone files for a particular view", "hosts/view_viewname/slaves" "A sample zone file, for the primary master zone 'localhost.' in the view 'internal'", "hosts/view_internal/masters/localhost-hosts"

-Removing the DNS Server Controller and Reverting to Original Data
+Removing the DNS Agent and Reverting to Original Data
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To remove the DNS Server Controller, first use the init script to stop the service (give it the *stop* argument).
+To remove the DNS Agent, first use the init script to stop the service (give it the *stop* argument).
 Then simply delete the daemon and the init script, and remove any references to the init script in the rest of the boot system if necessary.
 To revert to your original data, stop named with its init script.
 Then delete the initial configuration file and the data directory and rename the originals, removing the ".bak" from their names.

 SELinux
 ^^^^^^^